B3rndK/GM64/README.md

 # GM64
-Rebuilding a C64 using a Cologne Chip GateMate(R) FPGA development board by Olimex.
-Please see https://www.olimex.com/Products/FPGA/GateMate/GateMateA1-EVB/open-source-hardware
+Rebuilding the Commodore 64 using a Cologne Chip GateMate&trade; [FPGA development board by Olimex](https://www.olimex.com/Products/FPGA/GateMate/GateMateA1-EVB/open-source-hardware).

 ## Intention
-Just like my C64 emulation project on the RP2040 using the Olimex Neo6502 minicomputer (https://github.com/B3rndK/C64Neo6502), this project is for fun.
-I always wanted to do some chip design myself like the ancestors for the Commodore C64 or the Commodore Amiga.
+Just like my C64 emulation project on the RP2040 using the [Olimex Neo6502 retro computer](https://github.com/B3rndK/C64Neo6502), this project is for fun.
+I always wanted to do some chip design myself like the ancestors did for the Commodore 64 or the Commodore Amiga.
-Now that FPGA technology and the required design software came down from several hundred thousand Euros to about fifty Euros, this goal came into reach.
-It is both fun and education because I did not work on a bigger FPGA based project before nor did I have the change to work using FPGAs in my current job so far.
+Now that FPGA development boards and the design software came down from several hundred thousand to about fifty Euros, this goal now comes into reach.
+It is both fun and education because I did not work on a bigger FPGA based project before nor did I had the chance to work using FPGAs in my current job.

 ## Project status
 The project has just started.
+The next steps are as follows:

+- [x]Setting up the IDE
+- [x]Makefiles and scripts to compile and test each module individually
+- [x]Create and upload bitstream to FPGA
+- [x]System wide monostable multivibrator type reset module
+- [x]Basic video output
+- [ ]LY68S3200 PSRAM (4Mx8) BUS controller
+- [ ]6502 loading/storing/executing code from PSRAM
+- [ ]Video module accessing PSRAM
+- [ ] ... much, much more...

 ## Dependencies
-I am using:
+Software I am using:

 * [Cologne Chip's GateMate&trade; SDK](https://www.colognechip.com/programmable-logic/gatemate/)
 * [Yosys Open Synthesis Suite](https://yosyshq.net/yosys)